CSN Approved Courses in Italy for Swedish Students

 Once you have your acceptance letter, you can apply for CSN support through the CSN website by providing the necessary documentation, including proof of admission and details of your study program.

-Our Italian language courses can start from level A0 (absolute beginners).
+Our Italian language courses start from level A0 (absolute beginners).
 If you intend to study in an Italian University, language requirements vary depending on the program.
 Many programs in Italy are offered in Italian, so proficiency in the Italian language may be required.
 However, there are also an increasing number of programs offered in English, especially at the graduate level.
 You should check the specific language requirements of your chosen program.

 Accommodation options include university dormitories, private apartments, and shared housing with other students.
 Most universities have an international office that can assist with finding accommodation.
 Additionally, there are websites and student housing services that specialize in helping international students find suitable housing in Italy.